wavemotion-dave/SpeccySE/readme.md

 * ULAPlus support for enhanced 64 color mode (from a palette of 256 colors)
 * Slide-n-Glide style Joystick configuration to make climbing ladders in games like Chuckie-Egg more forgiving (try it - you'll like it!)
 * High Score saving for 10 scores with initials, date/time.
+* Favorites list so you can mark games as 'like' or 'love' - a yellow or red heart icon will mark your favorite games.
 * Solid Z80 core that passes the ZEXDOC test suite (covering everything but not undocumented flags).
 * Minimal design asthetic - pick game, play game.
 Runs unpached from your SD card via TWL++ or similar.